Crio-Bytes/IBD-2022-Master-Repository/Creating_a_signup_route-login_route,and_how_passwords_are_stored_in_the_database_using_Hashing/README.md

     ->These are defined under a key called "scripts" ->We can use these commands with npm like npm run <script-key>

-  ## Activty 2: Steps to create an Express.js Application
+  ## Activity 2: Steps to create an Express.js Application
     Create a file in src folder named as "express.js" This will create a new package.json file step 1.
 Create an app instance using express
 ```js